Aquafina-water-bottle/jp-mining-note/docs/docs/quickstart.md

 Compared to the front side of the card, the back side was designed to contain as much as information as possible.
-However, only the important information is shown by default, while all the auxilary information is hidden behind tooltips and dropdowns.
+However, only the important information is shown by default, while all the auxilary information is hidden behind various tooltips and dropdowns.

 === "**Tested content**"
     The tested content is repeated on the back side of the card, and is separated by a line.